This Gorgeous Valley an Hour and a Half from Pisa is Still Under the Radar, For Now

 Getting There, and When to Go

 Pisa's Galileo Galilei Airport is the obvious gateway.
 The drive north via Lucca takes around an hour on the SS12, which follows the Serchio upstream through increasingly dramatic scenery.
-A car is more or less essential; public transport exists but runs infrequently and covers limited ground.
-Trains from Lucca reach Barga and Castelnuovo a few times daily, though the service is slow and stops well short of anything off the main valley road.

 For more on the region, the Garfagnana tourism board and Visit Tuscany are good starting points.